PacifAIst/runsnack/README.md

 ## Safety notes — read before sharing

-- Sessions run inside a **sandboxed Docker container**: read-only root filesystem, all Linux capabilities dropped, `no-new-privileges`, non-root user.
-Whoever you share a link with gets a terminal *inside that container*, not your host machine.
+* Sessions run inside a sandboxed Docker container: read-only root filesystem, all Linux capabilities dropped, `no-new-privileges`, non-root user.
+Whoever you share a link with gets a terminal inside that container, not your host machine.
-- Docker is a sandbox, **not a hypervisor**.
+* Docker is a sandbox, not a hypervisor.
 Don't share with anyone you wouldn't hand a real (if contained) shell to, and don't run this on a machine with sensitive data you're not willing to isolate behind that boundary.
+* **The GPU is the weaker boundary.** RunSnack passes the GPU through whole — no MIG, no vGPU, no partitioning.
+VRAM isn't reliably zeroed between contexts, so data can leak across sessions with no container escape involved.
+This isn't vendor-specific and it isn't a config we skipped: consumer GPUs have no partitioning to configure.
-- RunSnack doesn't run, monitor, or moderate sessions.
+* RunSnack doesn't run, monitor, or moderate sessions.
 There's no escrow, no payments, no SLA — if money changes hands, that's between you and the other person.
-- Full details in the [FAQ](https://runsnack.com/#compare) and [Legal & Privacy](https://runsnack.com) notes on the site.
+* **Read [SECURITY.md](SECURITY.md) before sharing with anyone.** It's the full threat model: what the boundary does, what it doesn't, and how to reduce your exposure.

 ## Links